jelias/jelias.github.io/things-ive-learned.md

 -   Walks are wonderful and a great time to reflect and think.
 Or not think.
 -   Listen.
 It can be easy to get caught up in sharing your opinions and and thoughts, but make sure to take the time and listen to those around you.
 -   Surround yourself with people who make you laugh, remind who you are, and tell you it’s gonna be ok.
+-   You want to do something big?
+You better get a good team together.
+-   Call your parents.
+Often.
+You’re busy and stressed?
+Perfect, that’s what they’re there for.
 {{end}}

 {{wide}}